ysph-dsde/JHU-CRC-Cases-and-Deaths/README.md

 - Configure your local Git and personal GitHub accounts and set up their security keys.
 - Share and contribute to projects with an example created in RStudio.

-You can find out more about past and upcoming tutorials on our YouTube (link) and website (event page link).
+You can find out more about past and upcoming tutorials on our YouTube (link) and [website](https://ysph.yale.edu/public-health-research-and-practice/research-centers-and-initiatives/public-health-data-science-and-data-equity/events/).
 If you are affiliated with Yale, you can set up an office hour appointment with one of the data scientists ([Bookings Page](https://outlook.office365.com/owa/calendar/DataScienceDataEquityOfficeHours@yale.edu/bookings/)).

 ## About Repository